kryptokrona/kryptokrona-docs/docs/guides/wallets/Using-Simplewallet.md

 #### Private Spend and View Keys<a name="recover-spend-view-keys"></a>

-In the running _simplewallet_ client,
+In the running _zedwallet_ client,

 * type `I`